Buying and Selling Online Shouldn’t be This Complicated, Right?

 2.)
 Presentability — Whether it’s a car, a NOS (new old stock) Firehawk hood or a used aftermarket exhaust, the lot has to be presentable.
 If you’re trying to sell your old car, make sure that the car presents well.
 Even if it’s a rough-around-the-edges project or daily driver, this still applies.
 Wash it, wax it, scrub the wheels and tires, clean out the inside, vacuum the carpet, polish up the trim — get busy!
 Pull it out of the weeds, move it out from behind the pile of crushed beer cans and broken lawn mowers.

-It needs to present well if you want to get the max amount of capital from your sell.
+It needs to present well if you want to get the max amount of capital from your sale.
 Nobody wants to see your old Taco Bell wrappers, empty Pepsi cans and the mountain of old cigarette butts in the ashtray.
 You should steam the engine bay, tie-up any hanging or loose wires, replace the dead battery and fix the burned out parking light.
 A running/driving car will always bring more than one that hasn’t turned over in three years.

 Essentially make it so it’ll look the part of a well-maintained and cared-for vehicle.
 A Magic Tree air freshener is only a buck, so if your car stinks inside, pony up the dollar for one.
 If it’s a part you’re trying to sell, dust off the box it’s in, make sure the part is clean, and all components and installation instructions are there, and accounted for (if possible).